 - $19,000 | The lower level of the trading range and ultimate level to be held if we want any hope of this uptrend continuing.
 If this level is invalidated, we will surely revisit lows of $15,500.
 Our ultimate target is $14,000 – $15,000.

 The basic picture that price is painting for us now is we failed to move higher when hitting our head on the $24,000 monthly resistance, which was to be expected after a 50% run-up.
 Considering the recent regulatory headwinds, the logical next move for BTC is to pull back into longer time frame support.
 On the weekly and monthly charts, we see this at $20,500 – $21,000, the middle of the trading range back in 2022, and the closing price of several monthly candles.
 We will likely see some retracement to this support zone.
 As we wrote above, the next level of support would be $19,000, which marks the bottom area of the 2022 summer trading range, and that is the most crucial level to hold for the bull thesis to play out.

 We will likely bounce off the $20,500 demand zone and try to reclaim the $22,500.
 However, we will fail and retrace to the $19,000 crucial support, where we will spend some time consolidating.

-The chart below shows the order book size on Binance.
+The chart below shows the order book size on an exchange.
 Yellow represents whale-sized limit orders >900 BTC waiting to be filled.
 We saw a large order of 1000 BTC at $21,500 that was mostly filled today.
 Prices tested the area twice and broke through, but buyers came in after filling the large order and defended that level.
 After that fill, we saw a large block order of 800 BTC at $21,800 and 300 at $22,000.
 This could be the large buyer trying to unload his coins or traders positioning to short on price spikes.

 Structured Products | Medium Yield – Low-Risk